divio/divio-cloud-docs/introduction/index.rst

 Choose your pathway
 -------------------

-We currently offer three pathways though the tutorial, for Django, Wagtail and Laravel (currently in beta).

-The same principles will be used for any language you use for your applications on Divio.
+We offer multiple pathways though the tutorial.
+In each case, the same principles will be used for any language you use for your applications on Divio.
 We recommend starting with one of these tutorials even if you plan to work with a different language later, as the tutorials have been designed to help you become familiar with key when working with Divio.

-Tutorial chapters
+The tutorials
 ------------------

+**Before you do anything else, start here.** The local development environment is where you'll be doing most of your work.

 ..  toctree::
     :maxdepth: 1